 Peanut butter is a sticky food that is extremely difficult to remove from the mouth when you wear dentures.
 This is the same with any other nut butter.

-In addition to being difficult to clean from dentures, peanut butter can get under dentures causing irritations and can possibly loosen plates as well.
+In addition to being difficult to clean from dentures, peanut butter can get under dentures causing irritations and possibly loosen plates as well.

 Popcorn presents an interesting set of problems for denture wearers.
 Not only can kernels get lodged between teeth making it difficult to clean to remove them, but bits of popcorn can work their way under dentures.
 This can cause irritation and pain.